About 10% of our body heat is lost through our heads, so it makes sense to cover our heads when heading out into icy cold conditions.

 Can I wear my ski helmet for biking?
 Or vice versa?

-Not normally- but some helmets, such as the Bern Winter Watts, have been designed and certified to be used for both biking and snow sports.
+Not typically.
+However, some helmets, such as the Bern Winter Watts, have been designed and certified to be used for both biking and snow sports.
 If you use the helmet for a purpose it is not intended for, you are putting yourself at unnecessary risk.

 You will be far better off, safety and comfort-wise, using the right helmet for the right purposes.
-Look at the manufacturer’s website if you cannot find anything on the box, and it will mention the safety certifications the helmet will have.
+Look at the manufacturer’s website if you cannot find anything on the box.
+The website will mention the safety certifications the helmet will have.

-If you are riding on trails or anywhere of having a reasonable chance of coming off, you need to have anti-rotational technology to prevent damage occurring to your brain.
+If you are riding on trails or anywhere you may have a reasonable chance of coming off, we highly recommend you have anti-rotational technology.
+If you crash, this technology will prevent brain damage.

-If you have any questions, feel free to drop a comment below, and if you are still stuck on how to find a helmet check out these articles
+If you have any questions, feel free to drop a comment below.
+Or, if you need more gear for winter riding, check out these articles!